NiklasMerz/cordova-plugin-servo-webview/README.md

 # Servo for Cordova

 > [!WARNING]
 > This plugin is built to demonstrate the usage of Servo in Cordova.
-Due to some workarounds that involve a webserver and websockets it's not really secure and **SHOULD NOT BE USED IN PRODUCTION app**.
+Due to some workarounds that involve an embedded web server and websockets it's not secure and **SHOULD NOT BE USED IN PRODUCTION app**.
 Read more under [Limitations](#limitations)

-Whith this plugin for [Apache Cordova](https://cordova.apache.org) you can test [Servo](https://servo.org) an alternative engine on Android.
+With this plugin for [Apache Cordova](https://cordova.apache.org) you can try [Servo](https://servo.org) as an alternative engine on **Android (for now)**.

 ## Why?

 > Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.

 From [servo.org](http://servo.org)

+Servo looks promising as a new engine to power your WebView independently of the WebView the host operating system provides.

 ## How to use